Tsavo Man-Eaters: Possible causes of "man-eating" behavior

 An alternative argument indicates that the first lion had a severely damaged tooth that would have compromised its ability to kill natural prey.
-However, this theory has been generally disregarded by the general public, and Colonel Patterson, who killed the lions, personally disclaimed it, saying that he damaged that tooth with his rifle while the lion charged him one night, prompting it to flee.
+However, the general public has generally disregarded this theory.
+Colonel Patterson, who killed the lions, disclaimed it, saying that he damaged that tooth with his rifle while the lion charged him one night, prompting it to flee.

-Studies indicate the lions ate humans as a supplement to other food, not as a last resort.
-Eating humans was probably an alternative to hunting or scavenging caused by dental disease and/or a limited number of prey.
+Studies indicate that the lions ate humans as a supplement to other food, as a last resort.
+Eating humans was probably an alternative to hunting or scavenging due to dental disease and/or a limited number of prey.

-A 2017 study carried out by the team of Dr. Bruce Patterson found that one of the lions had an infection at the root of his canine tooth, which made it hard for that particular lion to hunt.
-Lions normally use their jaws to grab prey like zebras and wildebeests and suffocate them.
+A 2017 study by Bruce Patterson found that one of the lions had an infection at the root of his canine tooth, making it hard for that particular lion to hunt.
+Lions typically use their jaws, with their canines, to grab large prey, such as zebra and wildebeest, and suffocate them.

 Popular culture

 In film

 Patterson's book was the basis for several films: